wickedcodeninja/CCO-Diagrams/README.md

  - `syn canCompileLanguage :: Maybe (Language, Language)`
  - `syn implementationLanguage :: Either (Platform, Language)`

  The rules `canExecuteLanguage` and `canCompileLanguage` correspond respectively to the `Executor` and `Compiler` identities defined above.
 The `canExecuteLanguage` attribute has type `Maybe Language`, and it contains two pieces of information.
-Namely it contains whether the diagram represented by this node is an `Executor` or not, and it contains the precise `inputLanguage` language makes makes it an `Executor`.
+Namely it contains whether the diagram represented by this node is an `Executor` or not, and if it does it contains the precise `inputLanguage` which makes makes it an `Executor`.
 Similarly, the `canCompileLanguage` attribute contains both the fact of whether the diagram represented by this node is a `Compiler` or not, and, the `inputLanguage` and the `outputLanguage` if this is the case.
- The `implementationLanguage` attribute decides whether the diagram is `Executable` or not, and if so it gives the `implementationLanguage` in the `Right` constructor while the `Left` constructor contains the platform it is running on if it is not.
-For each node, the value of these attributes is easily expressed in terms of the values of any the sub-diagrams of that node, with the implementation so obvious that we will describe it here.
+ The `implementationLanguage` attribute decides whether the diagram is `Executable` or not, and if so it gives the `implementationLanguage` in the `Right` constructor or platform on which it is running in the `Left` constructor.
+For each node, the value of these attributes is easily expressed in terms of the values of any the sub-diagrams of that node, with the implementation so obvious that we will not describe it here.

  To implement `let`-binds, an environment is constructed for each of the attributes listed above, mapping the identifier for the diagram to the corresponding attribute.
 The attributes for a `use` statements are calculated by performing a simple lookup in the previously constructed environment.
 As is usual, the environments synthesized from a list of `let`-bound are fed back into that same list as inherited attributes so that the declared diagrams become available within the list of declaration where they were originally declared in.